 - Write a letter to your bank explaining in detail why you are disputing the charge and submit by preferred method.

 The bank will investigate your claim and determine whether you are eligible for a chargeback.

 Acceptable Reasons for Approving a Gambling Chargeback Request

 Banks and credit card companies will approve chargeback requests only for specified reasons.
 If you are just unhappy with losing money while gambling, you're not likely to get a chargeback.
-These are the most likely reasons a chargeback against an online gambling service will be approved:
+These are the most likely reasons a will be approved: